Are you an expat Indian working overseas, on the hunt for the best way to send money to India from UK?

 - Next, review the details and make a payment using one of the payment methods presented.
 Use bank transfer or debit card instead of a credit card to avoid any additional charges.
 Confirm your request!

-Bonus Tip: If you use my link to sign up, you will get £10 off your first transfer.
+Bonus Tip: If you use my link to sign up, you will get £10 off your first transfer (find more details about Xendpay offer here).
 So, if you use the full limit for an unverified account, you will only pay £890 to transfer £900 to India.

 WorldRemit is a relatively new addition to my arsenal of services that provide a cost-effective solution for transferring money to India from the UK.
 Given that WorldRemit charges a flat low transfer fee of £1.99, it makes sense to send money using WR if you are moving large amounts.

 Unlike with other companies on this list for which the fee increases as you increase GBP amount, WorldRemit has a cheap fixed-fee tariff, and you end up getting better overall exchange rates for larger amounts.

 How to send money to India from UK with WorldRemit?